On concentric fractal spheres and spiral shells: Background

 Recall that a map $g:\R^d\rightarrow\R^d$ is a \textit{similarity} if $g(x)=c_g \mathbf{A}x+t$ for all $x\in \R^d$, where $c_g>0$, $\mathbf{A}\in \mathcal{O}(\R,d)$ is a real orthogonal matrix, and $t\in \R^d$.
 We call the scalar $c_g$ the \textit{similarity ratio} of $g$.
 A standard property of the covering number $N_r(E)$ that we need is the way it is distorted by similarities.
-More specifically, if $g$ is a similarity map with similarity ratio $c$, then for all $r\in (0,1)$ (see, for instance, \cite{falconer} Proposition 2.5).
-Given that $\dim_B E=d_0$, using the above, along with \eqref{eq: N_r rel by dimB} results in for all $r<\min\{c r_0, r_0\}$.
+More specifically, if $g$ is a similarity map with similarity ratio $c$, then for all $r\in (0,1)$, and some comparability constant that only depends on $d$ (see, for instance, \cite{falconer} Proposition 2.5). { If $\lodimB E=d_0^-$ and $\ovdimB E=d_0^+$, using the above and \eqref{eq: N_r rel by dimB} implies } for all $r<\min\{c r_0, r_0\}$.
 This gives a relation between covering numbers of similar topological spheres that is crucial in our arguments in Section \ref{sec: dimensions}.

 For an arbitrary (not necessarily bounded) set $E \subset \R^d$, the \textit{Assouad dimension} of $E$ is While we do not use the Assouad dimension definition directly, we include it for the sake of completeness, and to relate it to the notion of the Assouad spectrum.